Trailside Services are now part of CT Trail Finder!

 The trails lead through historic Indian Lands.
 Many arrowheads, spearpoints, and artifacts have been found here.
 It is believed that there is an Indian burial ground somewhere in the vicinity.
 The Mack and Sills American Indian Families, part of the Paugasset Tribe, have lived in the Park Lane, Krum Elbow area for generations.

-As part of the Woodbridge Greenway, coming from Racebrook Estates, access this trail system from Pease Road, and turn east onto the Eversource gravel way.
-At the fork, keep following the gravel way straight ahead until it bends north.
-From here, the options are either to turn north on the gravel way and make a loop onto the Naugatuck trail back to the bend; or keep going east to meet Burma Road.
+As part of the Woodbridge Greenway, coming from Racebrook Estates, this trail system can be accessed from Pease Road by turning east onto the Eversource gravel way and staying on this gravel way at the fork until it bends north.
+From here, continuing north on the gravel way will make a loop onto the Naugatuck trail back to the bend.
+Alternatively, turning east will lead to Burma Road.

 From the top of the ridge, the White Trail branches off to the northeast.
 Another old stone foundation can be found along the White Trail, which then sharply doglegs to the left going under the power lines to another glacial erratic.
 From the end of Krum Elbow, the White Trail will connect with Old Derby Trail (red blazed), to the northern end of the Yellow Trail, and eventually to Amity Road.

-Following the Naugatuck Trail southwards instead leads to the southern trailhead near the overpass of Rt.
-15 over Rt.
-243/ Fountain Street.
+Following the Naugatuck Trail southwards instead leads to the southern trailhead near the overpass of Route 15 over Route 243/ Fountain Street.
 This last stretch alongside the highway cut offers a splendid view across New Haven Sound, West Rock and East Rock.

 Other Information